Labbeti/aac-datasets/README.md

 huggingface-hub >= 0.15.1
 ```

+This package has been developped for Ubuntu 20.04, and it is expected to work on most Linux distributions.

 ### External requirements (AudioCaps only)

 The external requirements needed to download **AudioCaps** are **ffmpeg** and **youtube-dl**.